Are you heading somewhere hot with kids this summer? Our top tips for protecting your baby from the sun & heat

 Car Safety: It goes without saying (I hope!) never, ever leave a small child unattended in a hot car – even on a mild day.

 Cool sleeping: Keeping your accommodation cool, of course, will help with a restful nights sleep, and if it’s been hot out and about, a nice cool water bath or shower before bedtime might help.
 If your room is well air-conditioned (sometimes in hot countries you will find inside spaces are too well air-conditioned!) then a normal weight blanket or sleeping bag will suffice (room temperatures are perfect for baby around 20c).
 If your room is warmer than this, consider baby sleeping with just a nappy and either a lightweight muslin wrap like Aden + Anais, or a 0.5 tog sleeping bag.

 Walking about: I’m all for babywearing when we travel but… after many experiences in many hot countries I can caution that this might not be the most pleasant experience for you both.
 Using a carrier or wrap with UV protection is sensible.
 If using a structured carrier, look for those with breathable material – usually sports or hiking type models are designed this way.

-Based on my own experiences I’d never recommend carrying baby for prolonged periods of time, however – the sweat build up can cause terrible heat rash on both of you.
+Based on my own experiences I’d never recommend carrying a baby for prolonged periods of time.
+The sweat build-up can cause terrible heat rash on both of you.
 I personally have a preference when travelling for taking a lay-flat style stroller with a sheepskin liner and UV cover, but I know sometimes needs must.

 A final word on hot climate travel (and living)